 While at Harvard Law School, Jason was a research assistant for Professor Arthur Miller and helped to revise Federal Practice & Procedure, the leading treatise on civil procedure.

-- Obtained a $400 million jury verdict for KAIST in a patent infringement trial against Samsung, GlobalFoundries and Qualcomm in U.S. District Court for the Eastern District of Texas.
+- Obtained a $400 million jury verdict for KAIST in a patent infringement trial against Samsung, GlobalFoundries and Qualcomm.
 The suit involved a fundamental patent relating to bulk FinFET technology.
 The jury also found that Samsung’s infringement was willful.
 All claims were found infringed by all parties, and all claims were held valid.
 The verdict garnered heavy media attention from outlets including Law.com and Law360.

 - Obtained a defense verdict for Gilead Sciences in a contract litigation over whether Gilead owed a bonus payment under a merger agreement related to Gilead's cancer-fighting PI3K inhibitor Zydelig.
 Following a trial, the Delaware Court of Chancery issued a complete defense verdict, rejecting the plaintiff's claim for damages.
 The Delaware Supreme Court affirmed the verdict.
 The verdict garnered heavy attention from the business media because of the novel strategy employed before the Chancellor.

-- Obtained a judgment that multiple patents were valid and infringed, and received a damages award in excess of $145 million after defeating an IPR challenge.
+- Obtained a judgment that multiple patents were valid and infringed, and received a damages award exceeding $145 million after defeating an IPR challenge.
 The judgment was affirmed on appeal.

-- Managed a complex multidistrict litigation involving dozens of patents and hundreds of counterclaims.
+- Served as lead counsel on a complex multidistrict litigation involving dozens of patents and hundreds of counterclaims.
 The defendants in the suit were the largest cable companies in the U.S. The suit led to Cisco, the dominant supplier in the industry, making the largest payment in Cisco’s history—over $180 million—to his client to settle the suit.

 - Obtained a judgment that a licensee who had already paid in excess of $80 million in royalties had materially and intentionally breached the license by manipulating technical data, allowing his client to terminate the agreement and expose the licensee to patent infringement liability.